fatimaiqbal34/Master-stack/README.md

 ## 🎯 What This Project Does

-Master AI Stack is a structured collection of practical implementations designed to demonstrate how different technologies fit together in a modern AI development workflow.
+Master AI Stack is a structured collection of practical implementations designed to demonstrate how different technologies fit together in a modern AI engineering workflow.

-Instead of learning AI concepts separately, the project connects them progressively:
+The project connects these technologies progressively:

 **Python → APIs → Machine Learning → Generative AI → RAG → MCP → AI Agents**

-The project includes practical scripts, experiments, and AI-focused projects developed while learning and applying these technologies.
+It includes practical exercises, scripts, experiments, and AI-focused projects developed while learning and applying these technologies.

 ## 👥 Who Is This For?